mahi361/Design-and-fabrication-of-submarine-for-coral-reef-monitoriing/README.md

 of marine species and supporting the livelihoods of coastal communities.
 Nevertheless, these delicate ecosystems are currently facing unparalleled challenges due to climate change, pollution, and human activities.
 It is crucial to implement effective monitoring and conservation measures to ensure the preservation of the health and diversity of coral reefs.
-The manually operated submarine with dpdt switchesis capable of navigating in the water, measuring and collecting data of TDS level of water, temperature of water and pressure at the water various levels of water.
+The manually operated submarine with dpdt switches is capable of navigating in the water, measuring and collecting data of TDS level of water, temperature of water and pressure at the water various levels of water.
 For monitoring the collected data, we are using a Micro SD card module to store the collected data so that we can observe the data after getting out the